wodby/docs/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 0.7.3

+- Matomo and Adminer rebuilt against the latest PHP image
+- Added new Nginx versions 1.17, 1.16

 ### 0.7.2

 - Matomo and Adminer rebuilt against the latest PHP image